 Munich Airport Franz Josef Strauß

-After landing in Munich, we stayed for a few tens of minutes in the Lufthansa Business Lounge, during which time we relaxed while waiting for the airport tour.
-In May 2015, Munich Airport Franz Josef Strauß received 5 Skytrax stars, being the first airport outside Asia to receive this rating.
-At the same time, 2017 was nominated for the 10 "Best Airport in Europe".
+After landing in Munich, we stopped for a few tens of minutes in the Lufthansa Business Lounge, during which time we relaxed waiting for the airport tour.
+In May 2015, Munich Franz Josef Strauß Airport received 5 stars Skytrax, being the first airport outside Asia to receive this rating.
+At the same time, in 2017 it was nominated for the 10th time "Best Airport in Europe".
 A topic that we will develop in another article.